-“Hi, what are you doing here?”
+“Hi.
+What are you doing here?”

-He stops a few metres inside the door and takes in the room, smoke-yellowed eyes and alcoholic rosacea artfully gentrified by the cravat blooming beneath his chin.
+He stops a few metres inside the door and takes in the room, smoke-yellowed eyes and alcoholic rosacea gentrified by the cravat blooming beneath his chin.
 Mustard cords, silver-rimmed specs and a plummy accent complete the guise of well-to-do squire.

-His history – what little we knew – spanned an ex-wife, three children, and a girlfriend whose stroke and confinement to wheelchair had him looking for his next mark.
+His history – what little we knew – spanned an ex-wife, three children, and a girlfriend whose stroke and confinement to a wheelchair had him looking for his next mark.
 None of this concerned my mother, for whom the slightest whiff of wealth and breeding was like catnip.
 Pronouncing him “Dishy”, she enthusiastically volunteered.

 He got his feet under the table, smooth as any con artist, through an incident laconically labelled an ‘act of God’ by his motor insurance company… but that’s a story for another day.

 This particular afternoon he’s a messenger, a go-between.
 He looks down the bridge of his nose at me and begins:

 “Your mother wanted me to tell you your grandfather passed away.”

 No “maybe you’d better sit down‘, or “I’m sorry to have to tell you this.”
 For someone given to using fifty words when one would do he sure made it punchy.

 I don’t remember anything else after that.
 The jangle of his exit prompted me to carry that simple sentence, gingerly as an over-filled bucket, back to the counter where I repeated it to Rose, my colleague, and excused myself to the staff-room upstairs.
 There, I sit on one of the mismatched chairs circling the low table piled with dog-eared magazines.
 My father’s parents died before I was born so, with just one set of grandparents, I feel a door to the past slamming shut, a generation halved.
 Through the tall sash window beside me the afternoon sun streams in unnoticed.